Music

 Honors Schola Cantorum

 Honors Schola Cantorum is an advanced course of study for choral musicians enrolled in Chorale.
 This course serves to deepen students’ understanding of the breadth of choral music and covers all time periods of musical composition from Medieval to 21st Century at an advanced level.
 Students are asked to make connections through music to literature, history, art, world language, and sociopolitical issues, culminating in performances which highlight a social awareness that impels to action through choral music.
 This course is repertoire-driven and students are expected to learn and perform music quickly.
 Students are expected to regularly engage with the broader music community on the district, regional, and state level through festivals and adjudications.
 The primary goal of the course is to perform collegiate-level vocal chamber music for the annual Advent Vespers Prayer Service, Festival of the Arts, and Masses.
-Open to students in grades 10, 11, and 12 currently enrolled in Chorale.
-Students are required to audition during the Spring term for entry into this course.

 Other Opportunities